Updated: January 24, 2024 - 13 min read

 I believe as a Product Manager, one needs to have following skills:

-2) Hard skills.
-These are pure PM skills what you will have to learn to be a PM. (pure PM skills around strategy, vision, prioritization, market/industry analysis etc.)
+2) Hard skills. (pure PM skills around strategy, vision, prioritization, market/industry analysis etc.)

-3) Functional.
-Generally you acquire these skills on the job.
-If you have prior experience outside PM, then try to find PM role into functional/technical skills that you acquired in past.
-That can give you jump start because you will be able to reuse part of them. (like retail, ecommerce, banking, supply chain etc.) and/or technical skills – one of these two skills is definitely important to thrive as a PM; both would be a big plus!
+3) Functional. (like retail, e-commerce, banking, supply chain etc.) and/or technical skills – one of these two skills is definitely important to thrive as a PM; both would be a big plus!

 Soft skills: it’s definitely important to be good at communicating and building relationships with others.
 Building a product is a team effort and it’s important that you’re communicating effectively with both internal and external stakeholders.
 Empathy is key.